-We believe that our distribution strategy drives a number of benefits for our users, our customers, and our company.
+We believe that our free and open distribution strategy drives a number of benefits for our users, our customers, and our company.
 It facilitates rapid and efficient developer adoption, particularly by empowering individual developers to download and use our software without payment, registration, or the friction of a formal sales interaction.
 It fosters a vibrant developer community around our products and solutions, which drives adoption of our products and increased interaction among users.
 Further, this approach enables community review of our code and products, which allows us to improve the reliability and security of our software.

 We generate revenue primarily from sales of subscriptions for our software.
-We offer various paid subscription tiers that provide different levels of access to proprietary features and support.
+We offer various paid subscription tiers that provide different levels of rights to use proprietary features and access to support.
 We do not sell support separately.
-Our subscription agreements for self-managed deployments typically have terms of one to three years and we usually bill for them annually in advance.
-Elastic Cloud customers may purchase subscriptions either on a month-to-month basis or on a committed contract of at least one year in duration.
-Subscriptions accounted for 92%, 91% and 93% of total revenue in the years ended April 30, 2020, 2019 and 2018, respectively.
-We also generate revenue from consulting and training services.
+Our subscription agreements for self-managed and Elastic Cloud deployments typically have terms of one to three years and we usually bill for them annually in advance.
+Elastic Cloud customers may also purchase subscriptions on a month-to-month basis without a commitment, with usage billed at the end of each month.
+Subscriptions accounted for 93%, 92% and 91% of total revenue in the years ended April 30, 2021, 2020, and 2019, respectively.
+We also generate revenue from consulting and training services

-We had over 11,300 customers, over 8,100 customers and over 5,000 customers as of April 30, 2020, 2019, and 2018, respectively.
+We had over 15,000 customers, over 11,300 customers and over 8,100 customers as of April 30, 2021, 2020, and 2019, respectively.
 We define a customer as an entity that generated revenue in the quarter ending on the measurement date from an annual or month-to-month subscription.
-All affiliated entities are typically counted as a single customer.
+Affiliated entities are typically counted as a single customer.
 The annual contract value ("ACV") of a customer's commitments is calculated based on the terms of that customer's subscriptions, and represents the total committed annual subscription amount as of the measurement date.
 Month-to-month subscriptions are not included in the calculation of ACV.
-The number of customers who represented greater than \$100,000 in ACV was over 610, over 440, and over 275 as of April 30, 2020, 2019 and 2018, respectively.
+The number of customers who represented greater than \$100,000 in ACV was over 730, over 610, and over 440 as of April 30, 2021, 2020 and 2019, respectively.